SYChienIsGod/hw1/README.txt

 	accuracy 0.622

 Ver 0.01: modify by PHHung
-	it takes about 50 mins on GTX760 for 200 epoch (because of the smaller batch size) prediction_4.csv on kaggle
+	it takes about 50 mins on GTX760 for 200 epoch prediction_4.csv on kaggle
 	accuracy 0.626

 Ver 0.02: modify by HYTseng
 	I train it on CPU XD.
 I would update the timing and accuracy when I get the GPU computation power.
         Major modify: PReLU: http://arxiv.org/pdf/1502.01852v1.pdf

 Ver 0.03: modify by PHHung